lbryio/lbry.com/content/news/189-to-hacktoberfest-and-beyond.md

 Brannon King - LBRY Blockchain Team

-And if you’ve gotten this far somehow without downloading the LBRY app, what are you waiting for?
+And if you've gotten this far somehow without downloading the LBRY app, what are you waiting for?
 [Click here to try it now](https://lbry.io/get)!